-A short retreat was held at Peace Valley camp led by Caresse Cranwell.
+A short retreat was held at Peace Valley camp from 14th to 17th September 2017 led by Caresse Cranwell.
 The event included a full day in silent meditation beside Trough Creek, preparation on the day before and debriefing and closing the day after.
 It was a beautiful group, a rich experience, deeply rewarding for all.

 The Killarney Bushcare Group is a subgroup of Landcare who are interested in maintaining the biodiversity and health of local forests.
 Work is done in and around Killarney, Queen Mary Falls and the Cambanoora Gorge.
 Some projects are on public and some on private land.
 Everything from seed saving and propagation to planting, mulching and weeding is undertaken by the group.
 We meet at 10 am for a couple of hours work then to finish the day we share lunch.
 It's a fun way to meet like minded people from the local area.